Juniper/OpenClos/README.md

     cd OpenClos-<version>
     sudo pip install --egg -e .

-**Centos install issues**
+**CentOS Installation Issues**

 * Error: Unable to execute gcc: No such file or directory
 * Error: bin/sh: xslt-config: command not found, make sure the development packages of libxml2 and libxslt are installed
 * Error:  #error Python headers needed to compile C extensions, please install development version of Python

-For all above errors install following packages and re-try installing openclos
+For all the above errors, install the following packages and reinstall OpenClos.

     sudo yum install -y python-devel libxml2-devel libxslt-devel gcc openssl

 * Error: error_name, '.'.join(version), '.'.join(min_version))), TypeError: sequence item 0: expected string, int found

-Centos 5.7, install lxml 3.4 causes problem, manually install lxml 3.3.6 followed by openclos
+In CentOS 5.7, if the installation of lxml 3.4 causes a problem, manually install lxml 3.3.6 and then install OpenClos
     sudo pip install lxml==3.3.6 --egg

-**Ubunu install issues**
+**Ubuntu Installation Issues**

 * Error: fatal error: pyconfig.h: No such file or directory
 * Error: bin/sh: xslt-config: command not found, make sure the development packages of libxml2 and libxslt are installed

-For all above errors install following packages and re-try installing openclos
+For all the above errors, install the following packages and reinstall OpenClos

     sudo apt-get install -y python-dev libxml2-dev libxslt-dev

-**Windows install issues**
+**Windows Installation Issues**

 * Error: "Unable to find vcvarsall.bat"

-One of the Openclos dependent module uses PyCrypto, if installation gives error use platform specific pre-built PyCrypto from - http://www.voidspace.org.uk/python/modules.shtml#pycrypto, then install openclos again.
+One of the OpenClos dependent modules uses PyCrypto.
+If the installation generates an error message, use the platform-specific prebuilt PyCrypto software from http://www.voidspace.org.uk/python/modules.shtml#pycrypto, and then reinstall OpenClos.

 Configuration on the Management Server